GenuineGiraffes/GenuineGiraffes/README.md

 ## Usage

-> Search for any book avaialable in the public domain and add them to your personal library
+> Search for any book, and corresponding audiobook if available, in the public domain and add them to your personal library
-> Add, removed and read books in your personal library using the modals that popup on pressing any book of interest
+> Add, remove and read books in your personal library using modals that appear upon clicking any book title
-> Click the read button on the popup modals to be taken to te book's contents
+> Click the read button to be taken to the book's public domain contents
-> Click the headphones to download the audio zip file of the book
+> Click the button with the headphones icon to download the audiobook zip file of the book

 ## Requirements